Humboldt and Northland, 1953

-Humboldt Parkway runs from Agassiz Circle, at the southeast corner of Delaware Park (formerly The Park) and Parkside, to Martin Luther King Park (formerly Humboldt Park), near Fillmore Avenue and Best Street.
+Humboldt Parkway runs from Agassiz Circle, at the southeast corner of Delaware Park (formerly The Park) and Parkside, to Martin Luther King Park (formerly The Parade), near Fillmore Avenue and Best Street.
 It is currently intruded upon by significant sunken sections of NYS Routes 198 and 33.

 City of Buffalo / State of New York.